A little history and reasons for publishing with Siri Scientific Press

 Why publish with Siri Scientific Press?

 What sets us apart from other publishers is our personal and dedicated approach.
 All projects are produced by a highly experienced scientist who understands the nature and demands of academia.
 We take a personal, yet highly professional approach to all projects submitted, which are always dealt with speedily and comprehensively.
-There is no cost to authors and we can deal with all stages of production if necessary, but are equally happy to receive print ready pdf files.
-Whereas some publishers can take up to three years (or more) to publish a book following the initial submission of manuscript and figures (often making the information out of date by the time it becomes available) we have a turn around time of as short as two months from submission to receipt of the final product.
-In order to maintain the highest standards we do not use print on demand publishing, nor do we outsource any of our production to third world countries with cheap labour and little interest in the environment.
+We can deal with all stages of production if necessary, but are equally happy to receive print ready pdf files.
+Whereas some publishers can take up to three years (or more) to publish a book following the initial submission of manuscript and figures (often making the information out of date by the time it becomes available) we have a turn around time of as short as two months from submission to production of the final book.
+In order to maintain the highest standards we do not outsource any of our production to third world countries with cheap labour and little interest in the environment.
 We support British businesses that hold FSC accreditation and ISO 9001/ISO 14001 certifications and thus are committed to minimal environmental impact.

-All our books are listed on the Nielsen Book database and are taken by many major academic and museum libraries around the world.
+All our printed books are listed on the Nielsen Book database and are taken by many major academic and museum libraries around the world.
 They are also distributed via specialist natural history and entomology book dealers (e.g. NHBS, Pemberley Books, Subbuteo Natural History Books, etc.), who regularly feature our new titles in their global email promotions in addition to in their printed catalogs.
-We also export to major retailers overseas (e.g. Trilobite Design Italia in Italy) and operate in conjunction with specialist academic book distributors, including in the difficult-to-access but expanding markets of China, Hong Kong and Taiwan.
-From 2013 our titles will be reviewed by Book News, Inc. USA (now ProtoView) in their Reference and Research Book News, which is licensed to electronic websites and databases used by over 75% of college libraries in North America in addition to many other literary outlets.
-In 2015 we started attending the London Book Fair.
+We also export to major retailers overseas.
 For some titles we produce colour flyers for distribution via specialist publications of relevant societies such as the Royal Entomological Society or the Palaeontological Association.
 For others, we advertize in magazines such as British Wildlife, which has a readership of between 20,000-30,000 per issue.
 Most of our authors are experts in their respective fields and often present their work via public interest media outlets such as radio and TV interviews.
 Hence our books also feature in the reading lists for such broadcasts, e.g. BBC radio 4.

 Setting up a display table at the Royal Entomological Society Insect Festival 2015